-But this patience verse from Philippians can shift our perspective from patience to thanksgiving.
-Ah, that sounds better.
-Well, first it instructs us not to worry.
+Let’s break this verse down.
+The first thing this verse tells me to do is not worry.
 Haha!
 Good one Paul!
-He must not have been a worrier because telling someone who worries not to worry is like telling someone to not think of an apple.
+He must not have been a worrier because telling someone who worries or is even a reformed worrier not to worry is like telling someone to not think of an apple.
 What did you just think about?!
 An apple!
-So taking a cue from this verse and using techniques I’ve used to combat worry–let’s replace worry with…prayer.

-Next, this verse states, “…always asking him with a thankful heart.”
-Does this mean our prayers are always sunshiney, glitter bombs of conversation with God.
-No, we can cry out–the Psalmist David did and so did Jesus.
-We can ask questions and offer another way–Jesus did.
-But ultimately, and if you look at both examples, David and Jesus sought God’s will over their own and thanked Him for all He had done and was going to do in their lives and the lives of others.
-That is asking with a thankful heart.
-It’s a thankful heart because we admit in thought, word or deed that God knows best and we surrender ourselves to Him as an act of gratitude–Thank You for taking care of me God.
+I can ask questions and offer another way–Jesus did.
+But ultimately and more importantly, if you look at both examples, David and Jesus sought God’s will over their own and thanked Him for all He had done and was going to do in their lives and the lives of others.

 Here’s what I want you to take away from this post on Bible verses about patience—begin keeping a gratitude journal.
 This one simple act will decrease the attention we pay to worry and increase the attention we give to thanksgiving.
-A perfect summation of this verse.
+A perfect summation of this Bible verse about patience.